Freestyle rap: Newer definition

+Harry Mack freestyles on the road in a series on YouTube that he calls "Guerrilla Bars."

 Since the early 1990s onwards, with the popularization of improvisational rapping from groups and artists such as Freestyle Fellowship through to fresh fest competitions, "freestyle" has come to be the widely used term for rap lyrics that are improvised on the spot.
 This type of freestyle is the focus of Kevin Fitzgerald's documentary, Freestyle: The Art of Rhyme, where the term is used throughout by numerous artists to mean improvisational rapping.

-Kool Moe Dee suggests the change in how the term is used happened somewhere in the mid to late 1980s, saying, "until 1986, all freestyles were written", and "before the 1990s, it was about how hard you could come with a written rhyme with no particular subject matter and no real purpose other than showing your lyrical prowess."
+Kool Moe Dee suggests the change in how the term is used happened somewhere in the mid- to late 1980s, saying that "until 1986, all freestyles were written", and "before the 1990s, it was about how hard you could come with a written rhyme with no particular subject matter and no real purpose other than showing your lyrical prowess."

+Rakim innovated many techniques used in freestyle.

 Myka 9 explains that Freestyle Fellowship helped redefine the term – "that's what they say I helped do – I helped get the world to freestyle, me and the Freestyle Fellowship, by inventing the Freestyle Fellowship and by redefining what freestyle is...
 We have redefined what freestyle is by saying that it's improvisational rap like a jazz solo".

 Although this kind of freestyling is very well respected today, Kool Moe Dee states that this was not the case previously:

 A lot of the old-school artists didn't even respect what's being called freestyle now... any emcee coming off the top of the head wasn't really respected.
 The sentiment was emcees only did that if they couldn't write.
 The coming off the top of the head rhymer had a built-in excuse to not be critiqued as hard.